-IC Publishes "The Human Capital Factor: Intrinsic Motivation & Equity Outperformance" White Paper
+IC Whitepaper: "The Human Capital Factor: Intrinsic Motivation & Equity Outperformance"

 We are pleased to announce the publication of our most recent white paper entitled “The Human Capital Factor: Intrinsic Motivation and Equity Outperformance” which builds organically on our previous work with the Human Capital Factor (HCF).
 In this paper, we take a deeper look at the causal relationship between a company’s Human Capital and its stock performance by examining the role (and effect) of intrinsic motivation within an organization as a driving force.
 We feel that this work is a natural extension of the report recently published by JP Morgan in collaboration with Irrational Capital and provides additional insight into the “How” of the HCF.